NCAA Season 101 basketball tournaments: Play-in games

-The teams that finished fourth and fifth in their respective groups will play each other for a quarterfinal berths.
+The teams that finished fourth and fifth in their respective groups will play each other for quarterfinal berths.

-A4 vs. A5

-Lyceum and San Sebastian were both relegated to the play-in round.
+(A4) Lyceum vs. (A5) San Sebastian

-B4 vs. B5
+Lyceum's loss against Arellano relegated both the Pirates and the Stags to the play-in.

+(B4) JRU vs. (B5) EAC

 JRU and EAC are locked in the play-in game.

 Quarterfinals

 The teams that finished first and second in their respective groups will have the twice-to-beat advantage in the crossover quarterfinals.

+(A1) Perpetual vs. (B4) JRU

 Perpetual clinched the first twice-to-beat advantage in Group A with Arellano's loss to JRU.
 The Altas clinched the twice-to-beat advantage with four games to spare.
-Mapua clinched a quarterfinals berth on their overtime win against San Sebastian.
-Arellano clinched a quarterfinals berth win their win against Lyceum, relegating the Pirates and the Stags to the play-in.
+Arellano's win over Mapua gave the #1 seed in the group to the Altas.